Mobee-App/documentation/docs/documentation-api/7 - Invoicing and Billing Module/2 - invoice-and-billing-custom-objects.md

 - **Tax Template (Lookup - Tax Template):** Links to the appropriate **Tax Template** used for applying tax rates to the invoice.

 ### Usage:
 The **Invoice** record is used to track billing and payments.
 It pulls information from **Invoice Line Items** for the total amount and taxes.
-Invoices can be created based on Opportunities, Orders, Projects, or Assignments.
+Invoices can be created based on Opportunities, Projects, or Assignments.

 ---